jpvitan/marsa/README.md

 To view the full changelog, [click here](https://github.com/jpvitan/rsa-jpv/blob/master/CHANGELOG.md).

 ## Installation
-To install the library, open a terminal window and copy the command below:
+To install the library, open a terminal window and copy the command below.
 ```
 $ pip install rsa-jpv
 ```